NCAR/HPC-Docs/docs/environment-and-software/hpc-software/vscode.md

 !!! example "Connecting to NCAR compute nodes"
     === "Derecho"
         Create a proxy option for Derecho login nodes to the compute nodes.
-Add this to your local SSH configuration file:
+Add the following lines to your local SSH configuration file:

         ```
         Host dec????